lack/redhat-notes/crio_unshare_mounts/Rationale.md

 listing the mountpoints behind the ability to enter the mount namespace (which in turn requires `CAP_SYS_CHROOT` and `CAP_SYS_ADMIN`) removes one level of potential access to container-specific mounts.

+## No one uses it (that we know of)

+After much investigation and conversation on both the sig-node and sig-storage mailing lists, as well as within Red Hat's OpenShift communities, we have yet to turn up a use case that relies on this container-to-host propagation.

+## No one should use it

+In fact, it may be seen as an anti-pattern and run contrary to the container-native way of doing things.
+Relying on a host OS to interact with a container-owned mountpoint seems suspect.

+## Testing implications

+With this requirement relaxed, it would be possible to run multiple instances of Kubernetes on a single host without the various mountpoints interfering with one another.
+There may be other inter-instance difficulties besides the mount namespace, but this does move in that direction without resorting to more complicated solutions like trying to run Kubernetes inside of containers.

 # What exactly would change